renovatebot/github-action/README.md

 # Adding these as env variables makes it easy to re-use them in different steps and in bash.
 env:
-  cache_archive: renovate_cache.tar.gz
   # This is the dir renovate provides -- if we set our own directory via cacheDir, we can run into permissions issues.
   # It is also possible to cache a higher level of the directory, but it has minimal benefit.
 While renovate execution
   # time gets faster, it also takes longer to upload the cache as it grows bigger.
   cache_dir: /tmp/renovate/cache/renovate/repository
-  # This can be manually changed to bust the cache if neccessary.
+  # This can be manually changed to bust the cache if necessary.
   cache_key: renovate-cache

 jobs: